pwjpwj/Getting-cleaning/README.md

 g.csv is the second datased

-run_analysis is the R script I used
+run_analysis.R is the R script I used